 I started to use Windows 8 as my full time operating system since the consumer preview.
 I generally liked this newest operating system and its new start screen, but what pushed me over finally was a keyboard shortcut.

 Windows + Spacebar

 This shortcut is for switching input language in Windows.
-OS X had the Apple Key and Spacebar shortcut since I started to use Macs and it was one of my favorite shortcut on that platform.
+OS X had the Apple Key and Spacebar shortcut since I started to use Macs and it was one of my favorite shortcuts on that platform.

 When I discovered this keyboard shortcut to switch languages and started using it on Windows 8, I found myself more and more annoyed when I needed to switch from English to Hungarian on my Windows 7 desktop at work.
-That one click on the language not tolerable anymore.
+That one clicks on the language not tolerable anymore.

 Since that moment I found more and more new stuff to like in Windows 8 every day and less and less I could bear Windows 7.
 In my eyes, these small moments that make the difference between a great product and a good one!